(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Shit!” he groaned audibly in English.
 The Swiss matrons reacted accordingly.

-She ordered café Viennois, attentively mixing in three sugars.
+She ordered café Viennois and mixed in three sugars.
 He chose mineral water, then opened the proceedings.

 “Liz, it’s wonderful to see you again.
 You’re looking super.
 Super!”

-He paused, expecting her to continue.
-But she eagerly drank her café Viennois.
+He paused, expecting more.
+But she gulped her Viennese coffee.

 “Really super.
-Anyway,” he continued, “there’s something on my mind that we need to discuss.
+Anyway,” he continued, “there’s something important that we need to discuss.
 It’s …”

 “But we really …”

 “We’re leaving at the end of September.
-They approved Jean-Baptiste’s transfer.
+They approved Jean-Baptiste’s request.
 Vienna!
 Can you imagine?
 The Industrial Development Agency.
 It’s all so sudden!
 They only just confirmed it.”
 She frowned.
 “Punaise!
-They speak German there.
+They speak German in Vienna.
+Oh well.
 Anyway, we’ll have to rush with all the packing and arranging all … Chéri, what’s wrong?
 You look ill.”

 He hadn’t eaten in twenty hours.
 He was still keyed up, despite the vodka currently churning in his bowels.
 And now this punch to the solar plexus.
 All thoughts of a heart-to-heart with Liz evaporated.
 Anyway, this café was no place for that.